Phunshy/LITA_Project/README.md

 ### Data Cleaning and Preparations
 ---
-In the initial phase of the Data cleaning and preparations, we performed the following actions:
+In the initial phase of the Data cleaning and preparations, we performed the following actions💻
 1. Data loading and Inspection
 2. Handling missing variables
 3. Data Cleaning and formatting